zoobc/zoobc-installer/README.md

 ## How To
 1. You can clone this repo or just download the raw format.
-   <br>example: curl https://raw.githubusercontent.com/zoobc/zoobc-installer/master/installer.sh -o installer.sh and also make sure the file permission.
+   <br>via curl: `curl https://raw.githubusercontent.com/zoobc/zoobc-installer/master/installer.sh -o installer.sh` and also make sure the file permission.
 2. Copy the certificate file `wallet.zbc` on the same directory with the `installer.sh` file.
 3. Run downloaded file:
     <br>`./installer.sh`